-\ In course titles, a designates fall term, and b designates spring term.
+^{} In course titles, a designates fall term, and b designates spring term.
 The School reserves the right to change the prescribed course of study as necessary.

-&lt;sup>† Two of the electives must be in History and Theory, and one in Urbanism and Landscape.
+[†] Two of the electives must be in History and Theory, and one in Urbanism and Landscape.
 These designated electives may be taken in any term(s), and may be selected from listings in the History and Theory and Urbanism and Landscape areas in this bulletin, or from other Yale University departments (with instructor's permission).
 In

 Fifth Term (Fall) Sixth Term (Spring)

 Required: Credits: Required: Credits:

 511a - 519a Adv.
 Design Studio 9 512b - 524b Adv.
 Design Studio 9

 655a Arch.
 Practice & Mgmt.
-3 703b Contemp.
-Theory 3
+3 Elective 3

-Elective 3 Elective 3
+Elective [†] 3 Elective 3

-Elective 3 Elective 3
+Elective [†] 3 Elective [†] 3

-18
+18 $\overline{18}$